 Thus, Hypertension is nothing but high blood pressure and is a serious condition because it makes the heart work harder to pump blood into the body and if not controlled, can result in an increased risk of heart attacks, strokes, and kidney failures.

 Within prescribed limits, a low blood pressure reading is generally good.
 However, sometimes this condition can result in dizziness and tiredness.
-But if there are no adverse symptoms as such then there is nothing to worry.
+But if there are no adverse symptoms as such then there is nothing to worry about.

-While the exact causes of Hypertension are still unknown, medical practitioners attribute this condition to certain factors namely:
+While the exact causes of high blood pressure are still unknown, medical practitioners attribute this condition to certain factors namely:

 - Excessive alcohol consumption